 Get Safe Online - Funded by several government departments, Get Safe Online provides factual and easy-to-understand information on online safety. getsafeonline.org

-Cybermentors - an online counseling service with a difference; the councilors are also children and young people. cybermentors.org
+Cybermentors - an online counselling service with a difference; the counsellors are also children and young people. cybermentors.org

-Childnet - Childnet's mission is to work in partnership with others around the world to help make the Interent a great and safe place for children. childnet.com
+Childnet - Childnet's mission is to work in partnership with others around the world to help make the Internet a great and safe place for children. childnet.com

 Kidsmart - Aimed primarily at parents and people who work with children, this site includes top tips, resources and some "SMART" rules to help teach children how to stay safe online. kidsmart.org.uk

-Interent Watch Foundation (IWF) - IWF is the UK hotline for the public to report child sexual abuse content on the Internet.
-It works in partnership with the online industry, law enforcement, government, and international partners to minimise the availability of theis content, specifcially, child sexual abuse images hosted anywhere in the world, crimanlly obscene adult content hoste in the UK and non-photogarphic child sexual abuse images hosted in the UK.
+Internet Watch Foundation (IWF) - IWF is the UK hotline for the public to report child sexual abuse content on the Internet.
+It works in partnership with the online industry, law enforcement, government, and international partners to minimise the availability of this content, specifically, child sexual abuse images hosted anywhere in the world, criminally obscene adult content hosted in the UK and microphotographic child sexual abuse images hosted in the UK.
 You can report on the website. iwf.org.uk

 The NCA's CEOP command is here to help children and young people.
 We are here to help if you are a young person and you or your friend (up to age 18) has been forced or tricked into taking part in sexual activity with anyone online, or in the real world.
 We also have advice and links to support for other online problems young people might face, such as cyberbullying and hacking.
 Visit our Safety centre for advice and to report directly to CEOP, by clicking on the Click CEOP button.